NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 The value of ``--reference-terrain-weight`` can be increased to make the alignment to the reference terrain a little tighter.

-It is hoped that after running stereo with these refined cameras, the obtained DEMs will differ by less than 2 m among themselves, and by less than 4 m as compared to the reference DEM.
+It is hoped that after running ``parallel_stereo`` with these refined cameras, the obtained DEMs will differ by less than 2 m among themselves, and by less than 4 m as compared to the reference DEM.

 Floating the camera intrinsics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~